Complete Guide on website development life cycle

 1.Analysis and Planning

-This stage defines the challenge.
-It ensures the final product aligns with the customer's vision.
+This stage helps define the project and ensures the final product aligns with the client’s vision.

 Identify the Purpose: